 e.g. KALUZA, Z., “Comme une branche d’amandier en fleurs.
 Dieu dans le Liber viginti quattor philosophorum”, in Hermetism from Late Antiquity to Humanism, Turnhout (Belgium): Brepols, 2003, pp. 99-127.

-The cited texts or references which exceed the two lines, must be written in italics and inserted in a different paragraph below.
+The cited texts or references which exceed the three lines, must be written in italics and inserted in a different paragraph below.